 of the Global Methodist Church

-This Transitional Book of Doctrines and Discipline of the Global Methodist Church is intended to serve as a resource for all who wish to join in a “methodical,” practical, and warm-hearted pursuit of loving God and serving others as Jesus’ disciples in the world.
+This Transitional Book of Doctrines and Disciplines of the Global Methodist Church is intended to serve as a resource for all who wish to join in a “methodical,” practical, and warm-hearted pursuit of loving God and serving others as Jesus’ disciples in the world.
 It will provide an essential structure for the new church until its convening General Conference.
 It is offered with the prayer that it will help guide us in a new season of the church's life as we make disciples of Jesus Christ who worship passionately, love extravagantly, and witness boldly.